-- It is the responsibility of the owner to ensure that the permit is legible at all times.
+- It is the responsibility of the owner to ensure that the permit is visible at all times.
 On motorcycles/snowmobiles/trailers, the decal must be displayed in plain view in the location stated when the permit was purchased.
-Otherwise, the vehicle will be considered not registered.

 - Temporary or visitor permits must be filled out completely and displayed from the rear-view mirror.
-Printable visitor permits must be displayed on the passenger’s side dashboard.
+Printable visitor permits must be displayed on the driver's side dashboard.

 Lost or Stolen Permits

-- Students/faculty/staff who lose a permit are required to purchase an additional hangtag at the rate of $50 or prorated price (whichever is less) or risk being ticketed.
+- Students/faculty/staff who lose a permit and wish to continue parking on campus will need to purchase a replacement decal at the rate of $25 or risk being ticketed.